itssofiarce/NLP-2025/README.md

-Sure!
-Here's the English translation of your text:

----

 **Repository intended for the entire subject of Natural Language Processing** **Degree: University Technician in Artificial Intelligence** **Semester: 2nd semester of 2025**